 - Wrap all exposed pipes

-- Run a small trickle of cold water at night
+- Run a small trickle of hot and cold water at night

 - Remove/drain your hoses and sprinklers and store away (sometimes if water still resides in the hose, the entire hose will freeze up)

 - Be sure to keep your home heated, even if you are out of town